How Much Does After Death Cleaning Cost in the UK? Pricing, Factors and What to Expect

 • what areas are being cleaned

-• what will be removed (if anything)
+• what will be removed, if anything

-• what products/processes will be used
+• what products and processes will be used

 • whether odour treatment is included